teleporthq/teleport-repl-backend/README.md

 ## Deployment

-**master** branch is automatically deployed to google cloud function
+**development** branch is automatically deployed to google cloud function